A# Blues

 The A sharp Blues scale contains all the notes in the A# Pentatonic Minor plus a flatted fifth, the so-called blue note.
 Due to the close relationship to A#m Pentatonic, the scale is also referred to as A#m Pentatonic Blues or A# Minor Blues.

-Notice that the A# Pentatonic Minor Blues scale is identical with the A# Pentatonic Minor scale except for the passing note (b5).
+Keep in mind that the A# Pentatonic Minor Blues scale is identical with the A# Pentatonic Minor scale except for the passing note (b5).

 The "Extended" diagram shows a way to expand the scale pattern with shape one merged with parts of two adjacent shapes.